FuelLabs/sway-rfcs/rfcs/0013-changes-lifecyle.md

 cli = "--experimental feature_a,feature_b"
 ```

-The same strategy can be used for snapshot tests.
-We can use multiple `snapshot.toml` and create different
-snapshots using the file suffix.
-So `snapshot.feature_a.toml` will generate `snapshot@feature_a.snap`.
+The same strategy will be used for snapshot tests: multiple `snapshot.toml`.
+So, for example, `snapshot.feature_a.toml` will generate `snapshot@feature_a.snap`.

 # Drawbacks